 Become a flaneur, take them for a spin on Kastanienallee, Kollwitzplatz and Akazienkiez in Prenzlauer Berg.
 They’ll love the little boutiques and handicraft shops, the local manufacturers and the loving detail of the Altbau architecture.

-Take them to the heart of German politics, the Bundestag
+Take them to the Bundestag

 Combine politics, sightseeing, architecture and coffee with this “all in one” package deal.
 A trip to the Reichstag might be on everyone’s number 1 tourist list and doesn’t exactly count as a secret tip, but let’s be honest, your parents actually like this kind of stuff.
 There’s contemporary modern art, a ton of history, modern politics and a nice little rooftop café.